Dr34msHunt3r/dotd/README.md

    New Icon App
    Feel free to add new recipes, update them, delete them, read them.
 Now you can also add ingredients collection together with new recipe!
    Ingredients collection which you added with Recipe is available now to read in details screen
+   Ingredients collection can be edited for each recipe
+   Add new text field for incoming ingredients in add and edit recipe screen
+   Delete unnecessary ingredient from the text fields list by pushing delete button
+   User is not forced to delete empty fields for ingredients while in add/edit mode, empty fields just won't be added to the ingredients collection
+   Ingredients fields are not required
+   Recipe title and body is required, if empty it will show toast with error message